aframevr/aframe/docs/guide/building-an-advanced-scene.md

 ## Using Third-Party Components

-We can grab third-party components from the ecosystem, drop them into our scene, and use them from HTML.
+We can grab third-party components from the [ecosystem][awesome], drop them into our scene, and use them from HTML.
 Components can do anything.
 By using components that other people have developed, we gain tons of power without needing to write our own code.

-We'll go through using three such third-party components: template, layout, and event set.
-First we have to include them. [k-frame][k-frame] is a component pack by an A-Frame core developer that conveniently includes all three of these components in one bundle.
+We'll go through using three such third-party components: template, layout, and event-set.
+First we have to include them. [k-frame][k-frame] is a component pack by an [A-Frame core developer][ngokevin] that conveniently includes all three of these components in one bundle.

 To drop in `k-frame`, we can download from its [dist folder][kdist] and include it